The four best steps to preventing an ADA Website Compliance lawsuit in 2021 are:

 Accessibility Policy Statement

 An accessibility policy or statement is sometimes overlooked but, as I hit upon in the user testing section, your policy page matters (more lawsuits are mentioning a lack of a page).

 Beyond user testing, you can bolster your policy with other supporting actions such as:

-- hiring an independent consultant
+- hiring an independent consultant or an agency

 - appointment of web accessibility coordinator

 - investments made in furtherance of accessibility

 Everything you do to make your digital operations more accessible helps.
 It’s not one single thing that makes your policy robust but the collective strength of your actions, especially the ongoing measures.